-At the entrance to the Dynastic Egypt and Nubia gallery you will see a case containing a large red pottery lion, modelled with a striking mixture of realism and stylisation (particularly in the treatment of its mane).
+At the entrance to the Dynastic Egypt and Sudan gallery you will see a case containing a large red pottery lion, modelled with a striking mixture of realism and stylisation (particularly in the treatment of its mane).
 This may have served as a guardian in front of an early building at Hierakonpolis.

 Other displays in this gallery chart the progress of ancient Egyptian culture from the funerary concerns of Old Kingdom officials (c.
 2575–1975 BC), through the monumental building projects of Middle Kingdom kings (c.
 1975–1640 BC), to Egypt’s relationship with other civilisations on its borders (to c.
 1540 BC).
 The display of an entire Pan-Grave burial assemblage in this gallery gives a striking insight into one of the often over-looked cultures on the periphery of Egypt.